sinch/docs/docs/sms/sms-guide.md

 ### Delivery Report Statuses

 The status field describes which state a particular message is in.
-Please note that statuses of type Intermediate will only be reported if you request a status per recipient ([Retrieve a recipient delivery report](#retrieve-a-recipient-delivery-report)), no callback will be made to report them.
+Note that statuses of type Intermediate will only be reported if you request a status per recipient ([Retrieve a recipient delivery report](#retrieve-a-recipient-delivery-report)), no callback will be made to report them.

 The following statuses are available when using the REST API:

 | Status     | Type         | Description                                                                                                                                   |
 |-- -        | ---          | ---                                                                                                                                         --|